Elara6331/lemmy-reply-bot/README.md

 - Powerful PCRE2 regular expressions for detecting triggers
 - Ability to use regex capture groups in replies
 - Persistent duplicate reply prevention via a filesystem store
-- Uses event-based WebSocket API, which means near-instant replies and no rate limiting

 ### Configuration